MaayanLab/LDR/README.md

 *It is important to test the docker container before deploying*

 ### Running the Container ###
-Try running `docker run -p 80:3001 -d <container ID>` using the container ID given from `npm run build` to run the application and find it at the ip address found by running `boot2docker ip`
+Try running `docker run -p 80:3001 -d 146.203.54.165:5000/ldr:latest` to run the application and find it at the ip address found by running `boot2docker ip`

 ### Errors in Deploying ###
 `npm run build` will error if docker is not configured correctly.
 Make sure the correct variables are set in your ~/.bash_profile or its equivalent.
 (These variables are different for each user.
 Docker will error and tell you how to fix these errors if they occur.)